stmilab/ArterialNet/README.md

 * CUDA 11.4 or 11.6 (for GPU acceleration)

-We highly recommend you to use our shared conda environment (`arterialnet.yml`) we shared to avoid potential compatibility issue.
-To setup Conda for your computer, you can follow the instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+We highly recommend you to use the conda environment (`arterialnet.yml`) we shared to avoid potential compatibility issues.
+To set up Conda for your computer, you can follow the official instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

 Command Line Input Steps: